Gentil-hub/sql-data-analytics-project/README.md

 # SQL Data Analysis Project

 ## Overview
-SQL-based exploratory data analysis project using fact and dimension tables for sales, customers, and products to generate insights and support data-driven decision-making.
+This project is an exploratory SQL-based data analysis using fact and dimension tables for sales, customers, and products.
+The goal is to generate actionable insights and support data-driven decision-making through structured analysis of business performance.

 ## Description
-Built using concepts developed by Baraa Khatib Salkini, this project applies SQL techniques including joins, aggregations, and analytical queries to explore datasets, identify trends, and derive business insights.
-The project was further enhanced with additional queries and modifications to demonstrate a deeper understanding of real-world data workflows.
+This project applies SQL concepts learned from Baraa Khatib Salkini, including joins, aggregations, subqueries, window functions, and CTEs to analyze datasets, identify trends, and extract meaningful business insights.
+The analysis was further extended with additional queries and enhancements to demonstrate practical data analytics skills and a deeper understanding of real-world data workflows.

 ## Skills Used
-- SQL (Joins, Aggregations, Subqueries, Window Functions, CTEs for query structuring)
+- SQL (Joins, Aggregations, Subqueries, Window Functions, CTEs)
 - Data Analysis
 - Data Modeling (Fact & Dimension Tables)
-- Business Insights & Reporting
+- Business Intelligence & Reporting

 ## Key Focus Areas
-- Sales analysis
+- Sales performance analysis
-- Customer insights
+- Customer behavior insights
-- Product performance
+- Product performance evaluation
-- Trend identification
+- Trend and time-series analysis